AnalogFeelings/UltrakillPrideRadiance/README.md

 Her mod can be found in the [ULTRAKILL Thunderstore page](https://thunderstore.io/c/ultrakill/p/NotABot/RadiantPride/).

+## :page_facing_up: Flag List
+This is the list of flag name overrides available.

+- BiFlag.png
+- GayFlag.png
+- NonBinaryFlag.png
+- TransFlag.png

+Feel free to open a pull request to add more flags!

 # :balance_scale: License
 This project is licensed under the [MIT License](LICENSE).